CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-bounces.md

-Because such messages do not follow the official standard for Delivery Status Notifications, they can not be recognized by SMTPeter and are not written to the error log file or are sent to failure feedback loops.
+Because such messages do not follow the official standard for Delivery Status Notifications, they can not be recognized by SMTPeter and are not written to the error log file or are sent to failure webhooks.
-Such incoming bounces are only written to the bounce log file, and are sent to the bounce feedback loops.
-The bounce feedback loop thus receives two sort of messages: official Delivery Status Notifications, *and* bounces and out-of-office replies that could not be recognized.
+Such incoming bounces are only written to the bounce log file, and are sent to the bounce webhooks.
+The bounce webhook thus receives two sort of messages: official Delivery Status Notifications, *and* bounces and out-of-office replies that could not be recognized.

 ## Format

-The bounce feedback loop is sent over HTTP POST, and the following variables are submitted:
+The bounce webhook is sent over HTTP POST, and the following variables are submitted:

 | variables | Omschrijving                                                                      |